 There are some risk factors for osteoporosis.
 These include:

-According to some estimates, approximately one-third of women over 50 will have an osteoporotic fracture, compared to one in five men.
+According to some estimates, approximately one-third of women over 50, often postmenopausal women, will have an osteoporotic fracture, compared to one in five men.

 As you get older, your risk for developing osteoporosis increases.

 Osteoporosis is a hereditary condition.
-If your parent or sibling has osteoporosis, or has broken a hip at some point, this puts you at a higher risk.
+If your family history reveals that close relatives have osteoporosis or has broken a hip at some point, this puts you at a higher risk.